 You can also get free V-Bucks from daily and challenge quests in Save the World: 50 for completing one of each.
 Storm Shield Defense main story missions are another means of doing so, and they net you 100 V-Bucks each.
-Fortnite V-Bucks earned in Save the World can then be spent on new threads in Battle Royale.
+You can then spend Fortnite V-Bucks earned in Save the World on new threads in Battle Royale.